 Like any true Millennial, all of these companies would surely insist that they have their own distinct personalities and qualities, and I won’t dispute that.
 But, if you look through their sites, what you’ll see is a wide selection of analog watches and frequent use of the words “vintage” and “minimalist.”

-The conclusion all of these brands seems to have come to is that Millennials have tons of ever-changing technology in their world and they would appreciate a bit more stability.
+The conclusion all of these brands seem to have come to is that Millennials have tons of ever-changing technology in their world and they would appreciate a bit more stability.
 So far, it seems to be a lucrative assumption.
 It’s fitting that one of Daniel Wellington’s favorite marketing keywords is “Timeless.”

 Minimalist watches for Millennials

 So, if these brands are marketed towards Millennials, what exactly are they selling?
 Well, as I said, there are considerable similarities among these different brands, particularly in their marketing styles, but these emerging watchmakers are all making a name for themselves (at least in Europe).

 MVMT is a good example of a young watch company that has a distinct style yet doesn’t stray too far from the minimalist ethos established by Daniel Wellington.
 Look no further than these matching black men’s and women’s chronograph watches.
 Both analog quartz watches include three subdials on the face and eschew numerals for ticks to indicate the hour.

 The men’s watch is all black, while the women’s has a gold case which is set off against black leather straps.
-Each watch is water resistant up to 50 meters, which isn’t much, but that’s beside the point.
-These are sleek, fashionable watches are affordably priced and aren’t trying to do anything more than look good.
+Each watch is water-resistant up to 50 meters, which isn’t much, but that’s beside the point.
+These are sleek, fashionable watches that are affordably priced and aren’t trying to do anything more than look good.
 At that, they succeed.

 German watchmaker Kapten & Son looks to have followed Daniel Wellington’s playbook even more carefully, from their classically simple designs to their models-in-picturesque-landscapes social media marketing.
 Also, in terms of design and pricing, you won’t find much to distinguish them from their Swedish competitor (don’t tell them I said that).